Michael Piper

 Michael.Piper@daniels.utoronto.ca

-Cultural research and service include Engage-Design-Build, an outreach/access program that Piper co-coordinates in partnership with the Toronto District School Board.
-The program connects with underrepresented youth to develop design, art, and construction projects about and within their communities.
-In collaboration with members of tuf lab, he also studies and learns from immigrant and racialized communities who have appropriated and recreated many North American suburbs.
+His cultural research and service include Engage-Design-Build, an outreach and access program he co-coordinated with Sneha Mandhan in partnership with the Toronto District School Board.
+The program connects with high school youth to develop design, art, and construction projects within their own communities.
+This work continues through an undergraduate community partnership course that Piper coordinates at the University of Toronto.